 Munchkin is dungeon crawling, without all that annoying "roleplaying" junk, in the form of a card game.
 It's fun, it's funny, and it's our top seller ever.
 It's now spawned a boardgame (Munchkin Quest), several RPG books, some really disturbing stuffed toys, and more.

 GURPS stands for Generic Universal RolePlaying System, and that's exactly what it is: One set of rules that works for all genres.
-We have published well over 300 different books and supplements for GURPS.
+We have published over 400 different books and supplements for GURPS.
 And check out the character design program, GURPS Character Assistant, for Fourth Edition.
 For more information, read our More About GURPS page.

 Ogre was Steve Jackson's first game, originally published in 1977.
 It's a future wargame in which one side has a single giant robot tank, the Ogre, and the other has a force of infantry and armor.
 The Ogre's goal is to destroy the enemy Command Post, while the enemy's goal is to preserve it, regardless of losses.
 Ogre has been released in a number of versions, including miniatures rules.
 In April 2012, 35 years after the original release, SJ Games launched a Kickstarter project for a huge Designer's Edition of Ogre.
 It was very successful, setting a record at its completion for the highest funding of a board or card game ($923,680) and reaching 8th place for highest funding of all Kickstarter projects.
-It turned into a much bigger project than we expected – it started shipping in October 2013, only 18 months later!
+It turned out to be a much bigger project than we expected – it started shipping in October 2013, only 18 months later!
 At current writing, our main distributors have nearly sold out the print run, but copies may still be available in your local game stores.
 We are working on scenarios and other Ogre support, and expect to start seeing this support late in 2014 or in 2015.

 At your local hobby games or comic store!
 Here's our Store Finder.

 Some of our titles can be found in the game section at Barnes & Noble, Books-A-Million, and Hastings, too.
-You can also get Munchkin at the Go!
-Stores and in the game section of Target.
+You can also get Munchkin and Zombie Dice at the Go!
+Stores and in the game section of Target and Walmart.